Active libraries

 *Bonus points if you know who wrote it - or in which book :-)

-They're a great way to see whether you're one of those people for whom an activity monitor can be a real incentive to move more.
-You can borrow one for up to six weeks, giving you a chance to see whether having such a device is something it's worth investing in for the health benefits it brings you.
+They're a great way to encourage a healthier lifestyle, helping you monitor your daily activities, sending you inactivity alerts and much more.
+You can borrow one for up to six weeks, giving you a chance to see whether having such a device is something it's worth investing in.

 • Monitors heart rate, activity, sleep quality and stress levels